chutommy/bvviz/README.md

 make test-unit
 ```

-To run UI test, make sure the server is online (on port 8080).
+To run UI tests, make sure the server is online (on port 8080).
 The testing suit will create a new
-session for testing purpose, your current experiment won't be overriden.
+session for testing purpose, so you don't need to worry about your current experiment.

-Shortly after starting the test, a new testig browser will be opened.
+Shortly after starting the test, a new testing browser will be opened.
 Please don't intervene
 the testing while it's running (ideally sit back and don't interact with the interface at all).

 ```bash